IntelliTect/journey/README.md

 ##Recent Changes (check the wiki for more details)
    1. Iframes are now supported.
    2. By default the address bar now updates with a URL that can be sent to someone else to open the pages.
 This is still under development and may change a bit before being finalized.
+   3. The home page will now load before any other page loads.
+This happens when refreshing and using a Journey URL that contains all the pages that are open.

 ###Note
 Here is a short list of some of the features that are planned: